 Learn Before

-Likelihood that Gradient Descent will fail
+Likelihood of Gradient Descent Failure

-If failure is defined as a model becoming unable to escape a non-global local minima through training, then it is almost guaranteed that this will occur with a non-trivial and finite training set.
-This can be attributed to inherent model identifiability\textbf{model identifiability} issues which may allow uncountably infinite local minima to exist.
+If failure is defined as a model becoming unable to escape a non-global local minimum through training, it is almost guaranteed to occur with a non-trivial and finite training set.
+This can be attributed to inherent textbf{model identifiability} issues, which may allow uncountably infinite local minima to exist.
+In practice, however, experts believe that most relevant local minima are already close to the global minimum when given sufficiently large training sets, although this remains an active area of research.

 0